Seneca-ICTOER/SPO600/docs/B-Labs/lab3.md

       - These values will need to include a fractional component for angles other than 45 degrees.
 This can be handled by using two bytes for each element of the X,Y position and for the deltaX and deltaY values, where one byte represents the integer portion and one byte represents the fractional portion (fixed-point representation).
   - Detect when the object has collided with the edge of the screen or other objects, and reverse the sign of the deltaX or deltaY value (or both).
 For example, when bouncing off the top or bottom of the display, set `deltaY = -deltaY`
 - Keyboard
-  - Access the keyboard using the CHRIN ROM routine (ADD LINK).
+  - Access the keyboard using the CHRIN [ROM routine](/G-6502/6502-emulator.md#rom-routines).
 - Random number generator
   - A random byte is available at memory location $FE.
 - Drawing a Line